cometbft/cometbft/spec/abci/abci++_methods.md

       inform the Application of the block header's hash, which cannot be done at `PrepareProposal` time.
 In this case, the call to `RequestProcessProposal` occurs right after the call to `RequestPrepareProposal`.
+      However, there is no guarantee that the values of `RequestProcessProposal.txs` and `RequestProcessProposal.hash` will be the same as returned in the preceding `RequestPrepareProposal`.
     * The height and time values match the values from the header of the proposed block.
     * If `ResponseProcessProposal.status` is `REJECT`, consensus assumes the proposal received is not valid.